mpdehaan/camp/README.md

 License
 =======

-   * CAMP is licensed an Apache 2 application
+Apache 2
-   * If you use CAMP for something interesting, I'd love to hear about it, let me know!

 Notes
 =====

+   * The tests probably explain the API best at this point
+   * There's much to do
    * API is super subject to change.
    * No pull requests or tickets just yet please.
+   * If you use CAMP for something interesting, I'd love to hear about it, let me know!

 Setup
 =====